 Step 2: Choose template file.

-Here, you can choose from a range of solo, ensemble and orchestral templates.
-Any custom templates stored in your user templates folder will be displayed under the heading, "Custom Templates".
-From version 2.2, you can use the Search bar (top right) to find specific templates.
+In the left column is a list of solo, ensemble and orchestral templates, divided into categories according to musical style.
+If you have previously stored any custom templates in your user templates folder, these are displayed under the heading, "Custom Templates".
+You can also use the Search bar (top left) to find specific templates.

 The Choose Instruments window is divided into two columns:

 The left column contains a list of instruments, or voice parts to choose from.
 This list is categorized into instrument families, and clicking a category shows the full list of instruments in each family.

 The default entry is "Common instruments" but you can choose from others, including "Jazz instruments" and "Early music".
 There is a search box at the bottom of the instrument window: typing the name of an instrument there will search for it in "All instruments".

 The right column starts off empty, but will eventually contain a list of instruments for your new score in the order that they will appear.

 To add instruments to the score, use any of the following options: